alpacahq/typescript-sdk/README.md

 client.trade.v2.portfolioHistory.get();
 ```

-Since the client is fully-typed, you can use your IDE to explore the available methods and their parameters 😁.
+Since the client is fully-typed 😁, you can use your IDE to explore the available methods and their parameters.
 The methods are also documented in the source code.

 ### WebSocket